 Free Holiday Request Refusal Template

-As an employer, your employees are entitled to a minimum of 5.6 weeks holiday per year.
+As an employer, your employees are entitled to a minimum of 5.6 weeks holiday per year (This could be pro-rata).
 That means over the course of a year you’re going to be handling annual leave requests.
 How you handle those requests is key.
-Employees are going to be taking holiday, but an employer can refuse a holiday request under...
+Employees are going to be taking holiday, but an employer can refuse...

 Skip to Download

-As an employer, your employees are entitled to a minimum of 5.6 weeks holiday per year.
+As an employer, your employees are entitled to a minimum of 5.6 weeks holiday per year (This could be pro-rata).
 That means over the course of a year you’re going to be handling annual leave requests.
 How you handle those requests is key.

-Employees are going to be taking holiday, but an employer can refuse a holiday request under the Working Time Regulations 1988 piece of legislation.
+Employees are going to be taking holiday, but an employer can refuse a holiday request under the Working Time Regulations 1998 piece of legislation, if the employer cannot accommodate the request on the proposed dates.
+They should, however, ensure that the employee gets to take their holiday on another date in the leave year.

 This article discusses good practices for managing an annual leave request and we have a free template for employers to download for holiday request refusals.